soutaro/strong_json/README.md

 This library allows you to test the structure of JSON objects.

 This is similar to Strong Parameters, which is introduced by Rails 4, but expected to work with more complex structures.
-It may help you to understand what this is as: Strong Parameter is for simple structures, like HTML forms, and StrongJSON is for complex structures, like JSON objects posted to API.
+It may help you to understand what this is as: Strong Parameters is for simple structures, like HTML forms, and StrongJSON is for complex structures, like JSON objects posted to API.

 ## Installation